qrakhen/periodiq/periodiq/README.md

 creative, experimental and innovative output and ideas into working applications.
 _Periodiq_ comes with just as much rules as really needed, but always keeps them as little as possible.

-_Periodiq_'s workflow completely abandons any form of interaction with HTML or CSS.
+_Periodiq_'s workflow completely abandons any form of interaction with HTML.
 You are completely detached from the monotonous torture of writing static markup, resulting in a feeling of freedom and levitation that persists to the last commit and beyond.

 It's just pure & simple JavaScript.
+And CSS.

 _Periodiq_ comes with the so-called 'ElementTree' system, a smart and fully extendable module tree to perfectly fit all the needs for even the most adventurous projects.